2. Progestin-only birth control pills (“mini-pills”)

 • treatment of inflammation, allergies;

-• the fight against hormonal deficiency in hypothyroidism, type 1 diabetes mellitus, Addison's disease;
+• combating hormonal deficiency in hypothyroidism, type 1 diabetes, Addison's disease;

 • oncology therapy.

 This type of therapy is considered the most common way to use hormonal pills.
-Scientists have proven that high doses of sex hormones inhibit the process of ovulation.
+Scientists have proven that high doses of sex hormones inhibit the ovulation process.
 This releases toxins.
-Then the scientists synthesized hormones (substances with high efficiency and excellent tolerance).
-The resulting product is a reliable protection against pregnancy without harming the figure.
-Extra pounds do not bother, there is no shock concentration of the substance.
+Then scientists synthesized hormonoids (substances with high efficiency and excellent tolerability).
+The resulting product is reliable protection against pregnancy without harming your figure.
+Extra pounds do not bother you, there is no shock concentration of the substance.

-The effectiveness of all contraceptives is evaluated by the Pearl index (determines the likelihood of pregnancy within a year with regular use of medications).
-On average, the value of the indicator is up to 3%.
-Usually, with regular use of contraceptives, the probability of pregnancy rarely exceeds 1%.
+The effectiveness of all contraceptives is assessed using the Pearl index (determines the probability of pregnancy during the year with regular use of medications).
+The average value of the indicator is up to 3%.
+Typically, with regular use of contraceptives, the probability of pregnancy rarely exceeds 1%.

 Doctors distinguish the following groups of hormonal pills: